combatopera/aridity/README.md

 : If your use-case demands it, you can force eager evaluation: bar even if foo changes later := $(foo)

-: When evaluating a path the local context is examined first, then its parents if path not found: host
+: When evaluating a path the local scope is examined first, then its parents if path not found: host
     short path = nope
     guest short path = yep